 Students on an approved medical leave are considered maintaining status under SEVP regulations.
 While the student is on medical leave, they can remain in the U.S. The authorization period cannot exceed an aggregate of 12-months per program level.
-For more information regarding the medical leave please contact the international student advisor.
+For more information regarding the medical leave please contact the DSO.